WAV stands for Wheelchair Accessible Vehicle. This means you can travel in the vehicle while seat in your wheelchair

 A man charging red electric car

-There are nearly 60,000 chargepoints across the UK*.
+There are over 70,000 chargepoints across the UK*.
 You can find these in service stations, car parks, supermarkets, and even at the side of the road.

 You’ll likely need to use a public chargepoint at some point during your lease.